openvinotoolkit/openvino/docs/dev/ci/github_actions/smart_ci.md

 [.github/components.yml](../../../../.github/components.yml)

-Some components are not entirely independent, and changes to them may impact other components as well.
+Some components are not entirely independent, and changing them may impact other components as well.
 In this case, validation for the changed component itself (including both build and tests) is required, along with validation for dependent components (either only build or both build and tests).
 This file describes the relationships between components, for example: